-Compute uniform hazard spectra over a range of periods extending sufficiently beyond the building fundamental period to encompass shaking intensity at the effective (lengthened) building period during response to Maximum Considered Earthquake shaking.

-Commentary: Uniform hazard spectra have contributions from many seismic sources and, consequently, no one earthquake is likely to produce a response spectrum consistent with the Uniform Hazard Spectra at all oscillator periods.
-Thus deaggregation information is an important consideration in the selection of acceleration histories, as described further in Section 5.4.

-Probabilistic seismic hazard analysis results for any location in the U.S. can be obtained using the USGS seismic hazard tool (http://earthquake.usgs.gov/research/hazmaps/index.php).
-The USGS site is well maintained and is kept current with respect to source models and ground motion predictive equations.
-When the Building Code or other seismic regulations call for a "site-specific analysis" of ground motion, a site-specific probabilistic seismic hazard analysis is required in lieu of the USGS web site.
-Site-specific probabilistic seismic hazard analysis can be performed using one of several available commercial codes (for example, FRISKSP, EZ-FRISK, FRISK88M) and the open source code OpenSHA (Field et al., 2003).

-Commentary: The latest revisions to the USGS source models can be found in USGS Open File Report 2008-1128 (Petersen et al., 2008).

-Ground motion prediction equations or attenuation relations provide the median and standard deviation of a ground motion Intensity Measure (IM) conditional on parameters related to source (for example, magnitude, focal mechanism), path (for example, closest distance, position relative to hanging wall), and site (for example, average shear wave velocity in upper 30 m of site, basin depth).
-For shallow crustal earthquakes in tectonically active regions, the best currently available ground motion predictive equations are those developed in the Next Generation Attenuation (NGA) project (Power et al., 2008).
-Those models should suffice for estimating ground motions from shallow crustal earthquakes in the Western U.S. Different ground motion predictive equations are needed for ground motions generated by earthquakes occurring on the interplate (interface between Pacific Ocean and North American tectonic plates) and intraplate (Benioff zone) segments of the subduction zones in the Pacific Northwest or Southern Alaska.
-Table 5.1 summarizes the recommended empirical ground motion predictive equations for both shallow crustal and subduction sources and their major attributes.

-Most ground motion prediction equations include a site term that accounts for average site effects.
-As described further in Section 5.2.3, in many cases this site term is sufficient for practical purposes and no separate modeling of the site response is needed.
-In other cases, a site-specific analysis of site response is advisable (or required by the Building Code).
-Guidelines on analysis of that type are presented in Section 5.2.3.

-The lack of knowledge regarding which model to use within a particular component of probabilistic seismic hazard analysis is referred to as epistemic uncertainty.
+- 1 earthquake magnitude, and source-to-site distance, and are evaluated from - 2 deaggregation of the seismic hazard. - 3 Compute uniform hazard spectra over a range of periods extending sufficiently beyond - 4 the building fundamental period to encompass shaking intensity at the effective - 5 (lengthened) building period during response to Maximum Considered Earthquake - 6 shaking. - 7 Commentary: Uniform hazard spectra have contributions from many seismic 8 sources and, consequently, no one earthquake is likely to produce a response 9 spectrum consistent with the Uniform Hazard Spectra at all oscillator periods.
+Thus 10 deaggregation information is an important consideration in the selection of - acceleration histories, as described further in Section 5.4. - 12 Probabilistic seismic hazard analysis results for any location in the U.S. can be obtained - using the USGS seismic hazard tool (http://earthquake.usgs.gov/research/hazmaps/index.php). - 14 The USGS site is well maintained and is kept current with respect to source models and - 15 ground motion predictive equations.
+When the Building Code or other seismic - regulations call for a "site-specific analysis" of ground motion, a site specific probabilistic - 17 seismic hazard analysis is required in lieu of the USGS web site.
+Site-specific - probabilistic seismic hazard analysis can be performed using one of several available - commercial codes (for example, FRISKSP, EZ-FRISK, FRISK88M) and the open source - 20 code OpenSHA (Field et al., 2003). - Commentary: The latest revisions to the USGS source models can be found in USGS Open File Report 2008-1128 (Petersen et al., 2008). - Ground motion prediction equations or attenuation relations provide the median and standard deviation of a ground motion Intensity Measure (IM) conditional on - parameters related to source (for example, magnitude, focal mechanism), path (for example, closest distance, position relative to hanging wall), and site (for example, - 27 average shear wave velocity in upper 30 m of site, basin depth).
+For shallow crustal - 28 earthquakes in tectonically active regions, the best currently available ground motion 29 predictive equations are those developed in the Next Generation Attenuation (NGA) - predictive equations are those developed in the Next Generation Attenuation (NGA project (Power et al., 2008).
+Those models should suffice for estimating ground - motions from shallow crustal earthquakes in the western U.S. Different ground - motion predictive equations are needed for ground motions generated by - and North earthquakes occurring on the interplate (interface between Pacific Ocean and North - 34 American tectonic plates) and intraplate (Benioff zone) segments of the subduction - 35 zones in the Pacific Northwest or Southern Alaska.
+Table 5.1 summarizes the - recommended empirical ground motion predictive equations for both shallow crustal - 37 and subduction sources and their major attributes. - 38 Most ground motion prediction equations include a site term that accounts for - 39 average site effects.
+As described further in Section 5.2.3, in many cases this site - 40 term is sufficient for practical purposes and no separate modeling of the site - 41 response is needed.
+In other cases, a site-specific analysis of site response is - 42 advisable (or required by the Building Code).
+Guidelines on analysis of that type are - 43 presented in Section 5.2.3. - The lack of knowledge regarding which model to use within a particular component - 45 of probabilistic seismic hazard analysis is referred to as epistemic uncertainty.